 1865 - (April 14) Federal photographers under the supervision of Mathew Brady arrive to record the flag-raising ceremony at Ft.
 Sumter, marking the anniversary of Major Anderson's surrender to Confederate forces.
 They then move through the city, documenting damage from bombardment and fire.

-1868 - South Carolina quits using the term "district" and changed to "counties."
+1868 - South Carolina is forced to stop using the term "district" and required by the Federals to use "county."
 Charleston County was named to replace Charleston District, with Charleston continuing as the county seat.
 This was a name change only with respect to boundaries, but the new county system totally changed the dynamics of the local political scene throughout South Carolina.

 Charleston - 1870 to Present - The Modern Era Begins: